louixs/counsel-spotify/README.md

 Well, in that case I think you would be interested in two variables:
 * `counsel-spotify-service-name` is the name of the DBUS service counsel-spotify calls to handle the reproduction of a song
 * `counsel-spotify-use-system-bus-p` for some clients that use the system bus instead of the session

+## For devs
+A log of some of the issues found while developing experimental features and some other tricky issues we've run into.

+### void variable cl--nm
+When running some interactive functions e.g. `counsel-spotify-search-user-playlists`, after upgrading to Emacs 29.0.50, it didn't work and an error like this showed up `void variable cl--nm`.
+This was resolved by enabling lexical-binding for all the files by adding `-*- lexical-binding:t -*-` on top of each file.
+I found the solution on [this github issue](https://github.com/sigma/mocker.el/issues/10) for another elisp library.